Inowrocław: History

 The town was first mentioned in 1185 as Novo Wladislaw, possibly in honor of Władysław I Herman or after the settlers from Włocławek.
 Many inhabitants of Włocławek settled in Inowrocław fleeing flooding.
 In 1236, the settlement was renamed Juveni Wladislawia.
 It was incorporated two years later by Casimir Konradowic.
 In medieval Latin records, the town was recorded as Juniwladislavia.
 As a result of the fragmentation of Poland into smaller duchies, after 1230 Inowrocław was the capital of the Duchy of Kuyavia, and from 1267 to 1364 it was the capital of the Duchy of Inowrocław, before it became part and capital of Poland's Inowrocław Voivodeship, which covered northern Kuyavia along with the Dobrzyń Land.
-The voivodeship later also formed part of the larger Greater Poland Province of the Polish Crown.
-Inowrocław was a royal city of the Polish Crown.
+The voivodeship later also formed part of the larger Greater Poland Province.
+Inowrocław was a royal city of the Kingdom of Poland.
 The town's development was aided by the discovery of extensive salt deposits in the vicinity during the 15th century.

 It was an important city of late medieval Poland.
 In 1321, a Polish-Teutonic trial was held in Inowrocław regarding the Teutonic occupation of Gdańsk Pomerania, while the city itself was occupied by the Teutonic Knights from 1332 to 1337.
 King Casimir III the Great often stayed in the city, and in 1337 he held a meeting with King John of Bohemia in the local castle.
 A strong garrison was located in the city during the Polish-Teutonic War (1409–1411), and it was the main base of King Władysław II Jagiełło after his victory in the Battle of Grunwald.

 Inowrocław was occupied and plundered by Swedish troops during the Deluge in the 1650s, and was annexed to the Kingdom of Prussia in February 1772 during the First Partition of Poland and added to the Netze District.
 Following the Franco-Prussian Treaty in July 1807, Inowrocław was transferred to the newly created Duchy of Warsaw, which was a client state of the French Empire.
 The city was a headquarters for Napoleon Bonaparte during his 1812 invasion of Russia.
 Following the Congress of Vienna in 1815, Inowrocław (as first Inowraclaw and later Inowrazlaw) was transferred back to Prussia as part of the Grand Duchy of Posen.
 Initially, until 1838 the mayors were still Poles, then Germans.
 Despite Germanisation attempts, the city was an important center of the Polish resistance during the partitions.
 It flourished after the establishment of a railway junction in 1872 and a spa in 1875.
 The city and the region were given the Germanized name Hohensalza on December 5, 1904.
 It was electrified in 1908.